uw-ssec/rse-guidelines/tutorials/00-git-commit.md

 ## Let's get our hands dirty

 Okay, so now you're familiar with the basic collaborative workflow and the ideas behind "Fork" and "Pull Request".
-This way of working is also known as the ["Fork and pull model"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model).
-Additionally, "conventional commits" provides a structure for clear commit messages so that we have clear communication of changes that have been made.
+This way of working is also known as the ["Fork and pull model"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model) and it's a very typical workflow in various open source community.
+Moreover, "conventional commits" provides a structure for clear commit messages so that we can really articulate the changes that have been made.

-The rest of the tutorial we will essentially practice the steps outlined in the [Github Collaboration Step by step](../fundamentals/git-github.md#github-collaboration-step-by-step).
+For the rest of the tutorial, we will essentially practice the steps outlined in the [Github Collaboration Step by step](../fundamentals/git-github.md#github-collaboration-step-by-step).
+This will allow us to really get familiar of the process and